aviatesk/EscapeAnalysis.jl/README.md

 [^Dynamism]: In some cases, however, object fields can't be analyzed precisely.
     For example, object may escape to somewhere `EscapeAnalysis` can't account for possible memory effects on it, or fields of the objects simply can't be known because of the lack of type information.
-    In such cases `AliasEscapes` property is raised to the topmost element within its own lattice order, and it causes succeeding field analysis to be conservative and escape information imposed on fields of an unanalyzable object to be propagated to the object itself.
+    In such cases `AliasInfo` property is raised to the topmost element within its own lattice order, and it causes succeeding field analysis to be conservative and escape information imposed on fields of an unanalyzable object to be propagated to the object itself.